Baby's life saved by pioneering test

 One of the doctors who treated Dáire said she is one of those fortunate newborns.

-Since the pulse oximetry screening test was introduction at the hospital in Newry nearly 4,000 babies have been tested.
+Since the pulse oximetry screening test was introduced at the hospital in Newry, nearly 4,000 babies have been tested.

 Heartbeat NI, the charity that paid for the system, wants to see it used in all hospitals.